 Although many states grant “reasonable” compensation to personal representatives, Texas observes the “five percent in, five percent out” rule.
 The Texas rules provide that the personal representative may receive compensation on all amounts the administrator actually receives or pays out in cash.
 The compensation cannot exceed five percent of the gross fair market value of the total estate property being administered.
 However, the personal representative is not entitled to receive commission for everything he receives or pays out.
 The personal representative generally cannot be compensated for cash that is held in a checking account, brokerage account, or other cash equivalent; proceeds of a life insurance policy (unless unusually complicated to obtain); or paying the heirs their inheritance funds.

 There are certain complicated estate administrations where the typical five-percent rule is not sufficient for the level of work involved.
 If the personal representative’s duties require her to manage a farm, factory, or business, for example, then the court can increase the personal representative’s compensation.
 On the other hand, the court can deny compensation to a personal representative who has not cared appropriately for estate property or breached a duty owed to the estate beneficiaries or heirs.

 Among the issues about which we are asked, the fair administration of estates is a common one.
 What is “fair compensation” for the executor of an estate?
 The issues surrounding compensation can create not only hard feelings but sometimes, unfortunately, litigation around estates.
-If you are concerned about estates up to an including litigation under Texas law, reach out to us for a no charge initial phone consultation.
+If you are concerned about estates up to an including litigation under Texas law, reach out to us for an initial phone consultation.